georgebrata/safe-space/ARCHITECTURE.md

-# Haven Platform - Technical Architecture
+# SafeSpace Platform - Technical Architecture

 ## System Overview

-Haven is a Single Page Application (SPA) built with Next.js 15 that provides domestic violence support services.
+SafeSpace is a Single Page Application (SPA) built with Next.js 15 that provides domestic violence support services.
 The platform is designed with security, accessibility, and trauma-informed principles at its core.

 ## Architecture Layers